-This blogpost page will feature little tips and tricks I’ve learned that may help you with exercising, cleaning, cooking, starting a project, reading, navigating relationships, or just whatever.
-It will hold different info weekly-monthly, so check back!
+This blogpost page features little tips and tricks I’ve learned that may help you with exercising, cleaning, cooking, recovering, starting a project, reading, navigating relationships, or just whatever.
+It’s home to different specks of gathered info weekly-monthly, so check back!
 If you have questions about anything relating to these categories, please leave a comment!

 *Be sure, when buying a tent, that it includes a decent rain fly (to keep the rain out).
 Remember that you mostly get what you pay for.
 Check out Homemade Wanderlust and Dan Becker on YouTube for great reviews on everything backpacking or camping.